rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 /Carol -->

 In this specific case, right after we create the reference cycle, the program ends.
-The consequences of this cycle aren't so dire.
+The consequences of this cycle aren’t so dire.
 If a more complex program allocates lots of memory in a cycle and holds onto it for a long time, the program would be using more memory than it needs, and might overwhelm the system and cause it to run out of available memory.

-Creating reference cycles is not easily done, but it's not impossible either.
+Creating reference cycles is not easily done, but it’s not impossible either.
-If you have `RefCell<T>` values that contain `Rc<T>` values or similar nested combinations of types with interior mutability and reference counting, be aware that you have to ensure you don't create cycles yourself; you can't rely on Rust to catch them.
+If you have `RefCell<T>` values that contain `Rc<T>` values or similar nested combinations of types with interior mutability and reference counting, be aware that you have to ensure you don’t create cycles yourself; you can’t rely on Rust to catch them.
 Creating a reference cycle would be a logic bug in your program that you should use automated tests, code reviews, and other software development practices to minimize.